jcchurch/APSUWebCamp/Slides/Day02-HTML-and-CSS.md

 ## Changing an image size

 Let's return to the cool cat image.
 You can name any element in HTML using an `id` attribute.
 Let's do this.
-Back in your `index.html` file, find an image an name it.
+Back in your `index.html` file, find an image an name it using the "id" attribute.

     <img src="coolcat.png" alt="a cool cat" id="coolcat">

 This image is now officially named "coolcat".
+Remember: names are case-sensitive, meaning that "coolcat" is different from "CoolCat" and "COOLCAT".
+Also, you can't use spaces in your names!

 ## Resizing "coolcat"